synopse/mORMot2/src/rest/README.md

 - *Service-Oriented-Architecture* via its `Services` field;
 - *Threading* abilities in its `Run` field;
 - REST-specific features are isolated also in this `TRest` class, like URI routing and execution, authorization and authentication, and sessions support.

-## Folder Content

-This folder hosts the *RESTful* oriented features of the *mORMot* Open Source framework, version 2.

 ## Units Presentation